Gudbjerg/va-report-watcher/README.md

 This repository now contains a small product suite of related services for monitoring, analyzing, and proposing changes to financial/healthcare data.
 The original watcher/scraper is still present, but the project scope has expanded to three products:

-1. Watchers (scrapers) — lightweight site-specific scrapers that detect and persist newly published reports (originally `va` and `eSundhed`).
+1. Watchers (scrapers) — lightweight site-specific scrapers that detect and persist newly published reports (originally `va` and `Sundhedsdatabank`).
 2. Index Rebalancer — pulls index constituent data (FactSet), computes rebalancing proposals, and stores proposals for review/execution.
 3. AI Analyst — ingests reports and proposals, generates summaries and embeddings, and answers natural-language queries over stored documents.

-Notes: the original watcher functionality (VA / eSundhed) is preserved under `projects/analyst-scraper/watchers`.
+Notes: the original watcher functionality (VA / Sundhedsdatabank) is preserved under `projects/analyst-scraper/watchers`.
 The new products live under `workers/` (rebalancer) and `services/ai-analyst/` (AI tooling).

 ---